 Personal leaves/vacations cannot be added to the business hours schedule or incorporated by any other means.

-By default, all the agents and project-only members will be assigned the default business hours of your service-desk.
-You can update the business hours of the agent directly from the business hours module or from the agent/project-only members' profile page.
+By default, all the agents and project-only members will be assigned the default work schedule of your service-desk.
+You can update the work schedule of the agent directly from the work schedule module or from the agent/project-only members' profile page.

-During beta, updating the business hours via APIs or import/export will not be possible.
+Note: Updating the work schedule via APIs or import/export is not possible.